Give Now

-MCF’s grantmaking supports opportunities to strengthen innovative or high-performing nonprofits, and invest in the initiatives and natural and cultural assets that create a thriving community.
-Community Impact grants will be used to provide grants in five focus areas that improve the quality of life for residents in greater Madison:
+MCF’s grantmaking supports opportunities to strengthen innovative nonprofit programs, and invest in the initiatives that advance a more vibrant and equitable community.
+Community Impact grants will be used to provide grants in five focus areas that improve the quality of life for residents in greater Madison.
+(Click on each category name for examples of grants given in that area.)

 These grants fall into three broad categories: